cakephp/docs/en/orm/database-basics.rst

 date
     Maps to a timezone naive DATE column type. datetime
     Maps to a timezone naive DATETIME column type.
-In postgres this turns into a TIMESTAMP type. timestamp
+In postgres, and SQLServer this turns into a TIMESTAMP type. timestamp
     Maps to the TIMESTAMP type.
 time